 Clients and stakeholders can often feel the need to follow the pack and say things like: “We should have feature x, everyone else has so it must be good”.
 Maybe this is true but it’s possible everyone else just copied the market leader without thinking (see above).

 First understand the needs your users have, then assess the possible solutions and determine which best solves your problem.
-If your users regularly use other sites then that is a strong reason to consider similar functionality, so they don’t have to learn something new.
+If your users regularly use other sites then there would still be a strong reason to consider similar functionality, so they don’t have to learn something new.

 It’s easy to fall into the trap of thinking “we don’t want to copy anyone, we’re unique”.
 Working on a completely new concept is rare—there’s usually someone out there doing something similar even if it’s not directly competing.
 Even if you intend to stand out, an analysis of others can at least help a company position itself and be clear on how it differs.

-Don't study website because they are big players or you like them, for example just because Apple are the richest company in the world doesn't mean they're right to look at for your project.
+Don't study websites just because they are big players or you like them.
+For example just because Apple are the richest company in the world doesn't mean they're the right inspiration for your project.
 Your users could be completely different and have very different motivations.
 Make sure there is a solid reason for each website that you look at.